Brendon-Coombes/blog/source/_posts/getting-started-with-blazor.md

 The site itself, only has a single page pulling in some JSON data to display on the page.
 It has 3 dropdowns built out as components to filter which data is shown on the page at any given time.

+The leaderboard component displays each of our times over the background picture that I stole from the offical crash bandicoot site.

+Overall this was a well worth it experience to understand how Blazor works.

 I have uploaded it to GitHub - check it out here.

 `TODO - Add lessons learnt`